jessicaluong/CMPT419-Project/README.md

 # 2. Running the Project

 ### Step 1: Start the Python Application
-Ensure that you are in the the project directory `/CMPT419-Project` and that the Python backend is ready to handle data:
+Ensure that you are in the project directory `/CMPT419-Project` and that the Python backend is ready to handle data:
 - Run the following command in your terminal:
   - Windows: `py -3.10 Python/main.py`
   - MacOS: `python3 Python/main.py`